ricolaws/Ping-Pong/readme.md

 * Type "git clone" then paste in the URL for the clone and press enter
 * Open the index.html file in your browser

-Alternatively, just click the link at the top of this page to be directed to the site on GH-Pages

 ## Technologies used